WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 ## Generate an Affiliate Link

-Once you've finished setting up your **Easy Digital Downloads** product settings, it's time to generate your [affiliate link](/guide/affiliate-portal/generating-affiliate-links).
+Once you've finished setting up your **Woocommerce** product settings, it's time to generate your [affiliate link](/guide/affiliate-portal/generating-affiliate-links).

 Whenever a customer makes a purchase through this link, the affiliate will earn a commission based on the rates you’ve set up.